 Mike is an economics graduate of University College London and a Sloan Fellow of the London Business School.
 He entered the IT field in 1967, arriving in Kenya in 1977 to become general manager of multinational computer company ICL, and he has lived there ever since.
 He was a pioneer in the development of the use of IT in Kenya, and was deeply involved with the development of Kenya’s first national ICT policy.

-Thirteen years ago he reinvented himself as a management consultant, and his clients include public and private sector organisations, family businesses, NGOs and the World Bank.
-He is a Senior Leadership Adviser to the UN Institute for Training and Research (UNITAR), and is a faculty member in the development and delivery of the transformative leadership programme for the Aga Khan University Graduate School of Media and Communications in their joint initiative with the Harvard Kennedy School.
+Sixteen years ago he reinvented himself as a management consultant, and his clients include public and private sector organisations, family businesses, NGOs, the World Bank and GIZ.
+He is a Senior Leadership Adviser to the UN Institute for Training and Research (UNITAR), and was an adjunct faculty member in the development and delivery of the transformative leadership programme for the Aga Khan University Graduate School of Media and Communications in their joint initiative with the Harvard Kennedy School.
 He is a Global Partner of the World Bank’s Collaborative Leadership for Development initiative, and runs high level workshops on leadership in Kenya and beyond, as well as being an executive coach.

-Since 2007 he has been writing a column for Business Daily, having now published over 300 articles, and his 2009 book Kenyans, Yes we Can! is a collection of his articles and speeches.
-Mike is married to Evelyn Mungai, the author of the recently published book From Glass Ceilings to Open Skies, for which he was the editor.
+Since 2007 he has been writing a column for Business Daily, having now published over 360 articles; and his 2009 book Kenyans, Yes we Can! is a collection of his articles and speeches.
+Mike is married to Evelyn Mungai, the author of From Glass Ceilings to Open Skies, for which he was the editor.